Ediforce44/TBOI-Mod-BetterVoiding/bettervoiding_4444444444/Readme.txt

     - If generateModCallback is true, a new ModCallback for the Better Voiding item is automatically created.
 This will turn it into a
         Better Voiding item.
     - The BVIID should be safed, because it is important for the following functions.

+  - "isBetterVoidingItem(betterVoidingItemType, itemSubType) : Boolean"
+    Checks if a BetterVoiding item with the betterVoidingItemType and itemSubType exists.

   - "betterVoiding(betterVoidingItemID, sourceEntity) : KeyTable(Pickup, Distance)"
     Prepares everything for voiding pickups with a BetterVoiding item associated with the betterVoidingItemID and